gramineproject/gramine/Documentation/manpages/gramine-sgx-get-token.rst

 Description
 ===========

-:program:`gramine-sgx-get-token` is used to generate the SGX Token file for given SIGSTRUCT (".sig" file).
+:program:`gramine-sgx-get-token` is used to generate the SGX token file for given SIGSTRUCT (".sig" file).

 Command line arguments